 Reid Hoffman.
 Mr. Hoffman has served as a director on our Board since January 2018.
-Mr. Hoffman is aco-founding member of Reinvent Capital.
+Mr. Hoffman is a co-founding member of Reinvent Capital.
 He co-founded LinkedIn, served as its founding Chief Executive Officer, and served as its Executive Chairman until the company's acquisition by Microsoft for \$26.2 billion.
 Early in his career, he was Chief Operating Officer and Executive Vice President and served on the founding board of directors of PayPal.
 Mr. Hoffman is a Partner at Greylock (joining Greylock in 2009), a leading Silicon Valley venture capital firm, where he focuses on investing in technology products that can reach hundreds of millions of people.
-Mr. Hoffman currently serves as Co-Lead Director of Reinvent Technology Partners Z. He is also expected to serve as a board observer of RTPX upon the completion of its initial public offering.
-He also serves on the board of directors of Microsoft and Joby Aviation, and as a director or observer for a number of private companies including Apollo Fusion, Aurora, Blockstream, Coda, Convoy, Entrepreneur First, Nauto, Neeva, and Xapo.
-Additionally, Mr. Hoffman also serves on ten not-for-profit boards, including OpenAI, Kiva, Endeavor, CZI Biohub, Berggruen Institute, Research Bridge Partners, Lever for Change, New America, Do Something, and Opportunity @ Work.
-Mr. Hoffman also serves on the Visiting Committee of the MIT Media Lab.
+He also serves on the board of directors of Microsoft and Joby Aviation and as a director or observer for a number of private companies including Blockstream, Coda, Convoy, Entrepreneur First, Nauto, and Neeva.
+He is also expected to serve as a board observer of RTPX upon the completion of its initial public offering.
+Additionally, Mr. Hoffman serves on ten not- for-profit boards, including OpenAI, Kiva, Endeavor, CZ Biohub, Berggruen Institute, Research

+Bridge Partners, Lever for Change, New America, Transformation of the Human, and Opportunity @ Work.
+Mr. Hoffman also served on the Visiting Committee of the MIT Media Lab.
 Over the years, Mr. Hoffman has made early investments in over 100 technology companies, including companies such as Facebook, Ironport, and Zynga.
 He is the co-author of Blitzscaling: The Lightning-Fast Path to Building Massively Valuable Companies and two New York Times best-selling books: The Start-up of You and The Alliance.
 He also hosts the podcast Masters of Scale.
 Mr. Hoffman earned a master's degree in philosophy from Oxford University, where he was a Marshall Scholar, and a bachelor's degree with distinction in symbolic systems from Stanford University.
 Mr. Hoffman has an honorary doctorate from Babson College and an honorary fellowship from Wolfson College, Oxford University.
 Mr. Hoffman has received a number of awards, including the Salute to Greatness from the Martin Luther King Center.
-We believe Mr. Hoffman is qualified to serve on our board of directors because of his extensive leadership and investing experience in the technology industry and knowledge of high-growth companies.
+We believe Mr. Hoffman is qualified to serve on our Board because of his extensive leadership and investing experience in the technology industry and knowledge of high-growth companies.